AusDTO/service-handbook/_inflight/2-check-ins/index.md

 *	delays in progress
 *	irreconcilable differences between parties.

-It’s your job as an assessor to support the delivery team to meet the criteria and to make it clear what they need to do next.
+It&rsquo;s your job as an assessor to support the delivery team to meet the criteria and to make it clear what they need to do next.